-- An introduction that includes all 4 functions - The body should contain between 2 & 4 main points - Main points in the body should be structured in a deliberate organizational sequence/pattern - Each main point should focus on just one idea - Each section of speech should be visually distinct through labels, spacing, or bullets. - The points should include all needed supporting materials that are coordinated and subordinated in a logical manner - sources of the supporting material - external transitions between main points - A conclusion that includes all 4 functions
+- An introduction that includes all 4 functions - The body should contain between 2 & 4 main points - Main points in the body should be structured in a deliberate organizational sequence/pattern - Each main point should focus on just one idea suggest that the first line of each main point be a clear statement of what it is. - Each section of speech should be visually distinct through labels, spacing, or bullets (ie, don't make it one giant long block of text most of the time people do this, they've skipped a lot of the speech components) - The points should include all needed supporting materials that are coordinated and subordinated in a logical manner - sources of the supporting material - external transitions between main points - A conclusion that includes all 4 functions - For extra credit: label the parts of your speech (ex. attention getter, specific purpose, credibility statement, preview of main points, transitions, main points, rhetorical devices, efforts to connect to audience, different types of supporting material [stats, testimony, definitions...], oral citations, conclusion signal, restatement of purpose or call to action, recap of main points, closer/wow-statement)

-Submission of the outlines helps to make sure that you are fully prepared on your day of presentation, which is likely to help you do better, and can enable the instructor to give you more specific feedback.
 Grading will be based on timeliness (2 points) and completion (3 points).
 If you want assistance developing your speeches prior to presentation, early submission of an outline is beneficial (and might even result in extra credit)